markj3d/Red9_StudioPack/docs/source/red9pro_templates/Red9_Pro_meta .rst

 Pro_Pack : MetaData
 ======================

-ProPack metadata module contains all the specifically build nodes for the extended pipelines running under ProPack.
-These include our Red9Puppet and the exporter and audio managementsystems
+ProPack metadata module contains all the specifically built nodes for the extended pipelines running under ProPack.
+These include our Red9Puppet and the exporter and audio management systems.
+This is the very core of all the Red9 pipeline when running the Red9 Puppet rig.

 	>>> # import statement for the module via the r9pro decompiler
 	>>> from Red9.pro_pack import r9pro